-Many runners run and continues with running, because of the mental aspects.
+Many runners run and continue with running, because of the mental aspects.
 It can be a challenge to find documented knowledge, which shows the precise relationship between running and mental health.
 However, “Emotions is created by motion” as the super coach Tony Robbins says.
-It’s well-known that running has a positive impact on our mental well-being, since it is demonstrated in several studies and when we ask runners about their experiences.
-Marathon Training as Therapy and some of the mental benefits of regular running in general are very positive.
+It’s well-known that running has a positive impact on our mental well-being since it is demonstrated in several studies and when we ask runners about their experiences.
+Marathon Training as Therapy and some of the mental benefits of regular running in general is very positive.
 This post is about why marathon training as therapy is outstanding.

 Running & The relationship with yourself

 In many ways, you get a closer relationship with yourself.
 You become more sensitive in a fine-tuned and balanced way – from both the outside and the inside coming.
 You feel more alive when your body feels good.
 Therefore, running is often a means, not an end in itself.
 One of the most important reasons to run is the liberating calm when we run and several hours after finishing.

 Also, the hurdle by overcoming our comfort and put our personal initiative through implies a strengthening of the mental capacity, which promotes the mental and physical experience.
 Many of us become addicted to running and particularly long-distance running because of these factors.
 Whether it’s good or bad is up to you to evaluate.

 In my opinion, it is good because “repetition is the mother of skill”, and running a lot creates and maintains a good and healthy habit where you become better both in terms of your running skills and your personal life quality.